Flashbang-Time/project-phoenix/README.md

 💡 INSTALLING

-Download the script from the release and import the script into termux (open the file with termux), and run these commands
+Download the script from the latest release and import the script into termux (open the file with termux), and run these commands

 cd downloads